A hybrid active galactic nucleus feedback model with spinning black holes, winds and jets: The observed median black hole mass stellar mass relation

 \section{The observed median black hole mass$-$stellar mass relation}

-We compute the weighted median BH mass as a function of the total stellar mass using the stellar masses and dynamical BH mass measurements from \cite{Graham2023}.
+We compute the weighted median BH mass as a function of the total stellar mass using the stellar masses and dynamical BH mass measurements from \cite{Graham2023}, with the stellar masses corrected as per the erratum \cite{Graham2024erratum} (a decrease of $0.15$ dex relative to \citealt{Graham2023}).
 The stellar masses from \cite{Graham2023} were inferred from deep infrared observations with \textit{Spitzer} using colour-dependent mass-to-light ratios.
 We confirmed that these are consistent with our own mass-to-light ratios, after converting from their assumed \cite{Kroupa2001} to our adopted \cite{Chabrier2003} IMF.
 The dynamical BH mass measurements collected in \cite{Graham2023} may be biased towards galaxies of a particular morphological type, at least in the case of some of the methods of BH mass measurement.
 For this reason, we decided to compute weighted medians that take into account the expected and realized numbers of galaxies of different morphological types in different stellar mass bins.

 Our binning procedure consists of the following steps.
 We compute weighted median BH masses in four bins that each contain $\approx30-40$ galaxies, with the limits between bins chosen by hand so that no bin has extreme outliers.
 The weights used for the medians for a given type of galaxy (spheroidal or disky) are equal to $f_\mr{exp}/f_\mr{obs}$, where $f_\mr{obs}$ is the actual fraction found for a given galaxy type in a given stellar mass bin in the \cite{Graham2023} data, while $f_\mr{exp}$ is the expected fraction in that same stellar mass bin.
 For this purpose, ellipticals and lenticulars are both considered spheroidal, since they appear to follow the same $M_\mr{BH}-M_*$ relation in the \cite{Graham2023} data.
 For $f_\mr{exp}$, we use the morphological fractions (and their dependence on stellar mass) from \cite{Moffett2016}.
 The binned stellar and BH masses that we obtain as a result of this procedure are provided in Table \ref{tab:tab4}.